domcain/seadragon-analysis-tools/docs/docs/packages-used.md

 [xlrd](https://pypi.org/project/xlrd/): This package provides the tools required to read and analyse data from input excel files.

 [xlwt](https://pypi.org/project/xlwt/): This package provides the tools to generate the output excel file.

+[openpyxl](https://pypi.org/project/openpyxl/): This package provides the tools to read/write excel files other than .xls, such as .xlsx, .xlsm, .xltx, .xltm